SaladHat/SaladHat/README.md

 - hello im @SaladHat
-- i code in python and eventually Java
+- i code in python
-- im still learning python somewhat
+- im attempting to learn advanced python
 - uhhh if you want to reach me, idk @ me on twitter @Salad_Hats

 <!---